Ainu religion

 Ainu religion consists of the spiritual beliefs, ritual practices, and mythical stories of the Ainu people.
 It is broadly animist in nature, with special reverence for animal sacrifice traditionally.
 Today only a small minority of Ainu people practice traditional Ainu religion, with the majority following Buddhism.

 Ainu creation myth

-There is not a singular creation myth for the Ainu but various traditional accounts creation.
+There is not a singular creation myth for the Ainu but various traditional accounts of creation.
 These stories share common characteristics with Japanese creation myths and earth diver creation stories commonly found in Central Asian and Native American cultures.
 The core of the creation myths involve Kotan-kar-kamuy creating the world, and then various other kamuy creating humans and providing them with the necessities to live.